SUBRNETTING PRACTICE FOR NETWORKING ENGINEERS

 Why Is Subnetting Important

-There are a number of reasons why subnetting is important.
+There are several reasons why subnetting is important.
 These include the following:

 1. Efficient Management of IP Addresses

-When the Internet was created, no one envisaged that there would be an explosion of devices connected to the Internet or that it would have such a massive adoption even for personal use.
-There were only a limited number of IPv4 addresses created – Only about 4 billion IPv4 addresses.
-Obviously, there are more than 4 billion devices hooked to the internet.
-Subnetting makes it possible to use only a small block of IP addresses to power a number of devices.
+When the Internet was created, no one envisaged that there would be an explosion of devices connected to it.
+Therefore, only a limited number of IPv4 addresses were created – about 4 billion IPv4 addresses.
+This is far below what is needed today.
+Subnetting makes it possible to use only a small block of IP addresses to power several devices.

 It prevents the wastage of IP addresses.
 Normally, a company will request a block of IP addresses from IANA based on the size of the company, With subnetting, a smaller block can be assigned to them with minimal wastage and they can efficiently manage such by subnetting to meet their goals.
 This helps save costs and efficiently manage the available IP addresses.